 Contestants are NOT required to provide the judge with a musical score.
 Based on Length of Study, Pop division allows the students to perform a solo of their own choice.
 Vocal Pop is grouped by age, and is also open to vocalists not taking lessons.
 Vocal Self-Accompanied is a Pop division only and is the only division in which a student may accompany themselves.
 This division emphasizes entertainment value.
 Any improvisation or effects may be used within time limits (See Length of Study times).
 Any guitar or vocal effects may be used in this division only.
 Guitar is split into Hard Rock (which may use effects) and Guitar Pop (which may not).
-Pop-style repertoire only (Jazz, Blues, Rock, Swing, Folk, Jukebox Musicals, or any other style from the Modern Period are all acceptable).
-Vocalists may not perform solos encompassed under the AGM Musical Theatre guidelines.
-Instrumentalists may not perform full classical solos in their original classical form.
+Pop-style repertoire only (Jazz, Blues, Rock, Swing, Folk, or any other style from the Modern Period are all acceptable).
+Original, full classical solos may not be used.
 1st, 2nd, and 3rd place trophies awarded.